Charity Dingle: 2000–2005

 Charity sets her sights on Tom King (Ken Farrington) and gets a job as his secretary.
 Tom's daughter-in-law, Sadie King (Patsy Kensit), takes an instant dislike to Charity and tries to sabotage the plan.
-Unfortunately this doesn't work and Sadie is forced to accept that Charity is Tom's new partner.
+Unfortunately this does not work and Sadie is forced to accept that Charity is Tom's new partner.
 Eventually Tom proposes and Charity accepts but Sadie refuses to accept this and hires Cain to kiss Charity in front of a photographer and shows the pictures to Tom.
 He calls the wedding off, leaving Charity furious.
 Knowing Sadie is responsible, they fight before she returns to the Dingles.
 In revenge, Charity has an affair with Jimmy King (Nick Miles), Sadie's husband, looking for something she can use against Sadie.
 She is thrilled when Jimmy tells her that although he thought they were trying for a baby, she is still having contraceptive injections.
 Charity records Jimmy talking about this and her plan to set Charity up.
 Initially, she simply blackmails Jimmy but then plays the video at a party and Tom throws them out before begging her to give him another chance but she refuses, saying that she no longer loves him and leaves with Noah.